sonald/coro/README.md

 # coro
-a naive coroutine implemented with c just `make test` to run demo I provided.
+a naive coroutine implemented with c.

+just `make test` to run demo I provided.